High-risk pregnancy: Know what to expect

 What else do I need to know about high-risk pregnancy?

-Consult your health care provider about how to manage any medical conditions you might have during your pregnancy and how your health might affect labor and delivery.
-Ask your health care provider to discuss specific signs or symptoms to look out for, such as:
+Talk to your health care provider about how to manage any medical conditions you experience during pregnancy and how your health might affect labor and delivery.
+Contact your health care provider if you have:

 - Pain or cramping in the lower abdomen

 - Decreased fetal activity

 - Sudden or severe swelling in the face, hands or fingers

 - Fever or chills

 - Thoughts of harming yourself or your baby